Riverhead, New York: History

 European colonists purchased the "Southold land" from the local Algonquian-speaking Native Americans and Shinnecock Indian Nation in 1649.
 An additional portion was purchased from Col. William Smith and divided among settlers in 1742.

 The town of Riverhead was created in 1792 as part of new jurisdictions after the American Revolution.
 The New York State Legislature divided it from the town of Southold, New York, which lies to the north and east.
 Riverhead was separated at the behest of its inhabitants, who "represented to the Legislature that their town is so long that it is very inconvenient for them [people of western regions of Southold] to attend at [sic] town meetings, and also to transact the other necessary business of the said town, and have prayed that the same may be divided into two towns".
 The poor western sections of Southold, with no harbor and little commerce, were thus divided.
 On March 13, 1792, the Legislature passed a bill splitting off this section under the name River Head.
 The new enclave's first town meeting was scheduled to be held April 3, 1792.

 River Head was named the county seat of Suffolk County (called a "county town" at the time), and its name was later combined as Riverhead.

 By 1902, its approximate population was 2,500.

 Geography

-The northern town line is delineated by Long Island Sound, with Connecticut on the opposite shore.
-The eastern town line is the border of the town of Southold.
-The town is partly on the North Fork of the county.
-The eastern terminus of the Long Island Expressway is in Riverhead.
+Riverhead is bounded by Long Island Sound to the north, Southold to the east, Southampton to the southeast, and Brookhaven to the southwest and west.